vttale/serve-stale/README.md

    existing cache state.
 Some authoritative servers operators have said that they would prefer stale answers to be used in the event that their servers are responding with errors like ServFail instead of giving true authoritative answers.
+Implementers MAY decide to return stale answers in this situation.

    Since the goal of serve-stale is to provide resiliency for all obvious errors to refresh data, these other RCODEs are treated as though they are equivalent to not getting an authoritative response.
-   Although NXDomain for a previously existing name might well be an error, it is not handled that way because there is no effective way to tell the operator intent for legitimate cases versus error cases.
+   Although NXDomain for a previously existing name might well be an error, it is not handled that way because there is no effective way to distinguish operator intent for legitimate cases versus error cases.

    During discussion in dnsop it was suggested that Refused from all authorities should be treated, from a serve-stale perspective, as